 Ban Cruel Traps on National Wildlife Refuges

-The National Wildlife Refuge System (NWRS) is managed by the US Fish and Wildlife Service (FWS) and attracts more than 47 million visitors each year.
-According to the FWS, most wildlife refuges are in or near urban areas, with “at least one wildlife refuge … within an hour’s drive of most major cities and more than 260 wildlife refuges … near smaller cities.”
+The NWRS is managed by the US Fish and Wildlife Service (USFWS) and attracts more than 47 million visitors each year.
+According to the USFWS, most wildlife refuges are close to (or even in) urban areas, with “at least one wildlife refuge … within an hour’s drive of most major cities and more than 260 wildlife refuges … near smaller cities.”

 The stated mission of the NWRS is “to administer a national network of lands and waters for the conservation, management, and where appropriate, restoration of the fish, wildlife, and plant resources and their habitats within the United States for the benefit of present and future generations of Americans.”
-By law, the Secretary of the Interior is charged with ensuring the “biological integrity, diversity, and environmental health” of the NWRS, in addition to providing for the conservation of fish and wildlife (16 U.S. Code § 668dd).
+By law, the secretary of the interior is charged with ensuring the “biological integrity, diversity, and environmental health” of the NWRS, in addition to providing for the conservation of fish and wildlife (16 U.S. Code § 668dd).

 Current Status of Trapping in the National Wildlife Refuge System

-Conibear traps are intended to break or crush an animal’s spinal column, but—as with other body-gripping traps and snares—their efficacy and accuracy is unreliable.
+Conibear traps are intended to break or crush an animal’s spinal column, but—as with other body-gripping traps and snares—their efficacy and accuracy are unreliable.
 Past studies have shown that multiple nontarget animals are captured for every one target animal caught in a Conibear trap and that these devices frequently fail to kill victims instantaneously.